Skip to main content

 Tried: Submit the flag as picoCTF{90} or picoCTF{5a} without zero-padding to 8 hex digits

-The flag format explicitly requires 8 lowercase hex characters representing the argument as a 32-bit value.
-90 decimal is 0x5a, which is only 2 hex digits.
-Without zero-padding to 8 digits the submission picoCTF{5a} will be rejected.
-The python3 format spec '{:08x}' applies zero-padding to exactly 8 digits, yielding 0000005a.
+The flag format wants 8 lowercase hex characters for a 32-bit value, and 90 decimal is 0x5a, just two digits.
+Without padding, picoCTF{5a} is rejected.
+Python's '{:08x}' pads to exactly 8 digits, giving 0000005a.

 Tried: Use uppercase hex formatting with '{:08X}' and submit picoCTF{0000005A}